Violin construction and mechanics: Top

-Typically the top (also known as the belly or table, in the U.K.) -- the soundboard) is made of quarter-sawn spruce, bookmatched at a strongly glued joint down the center, with two soundholes (or "f-holes", from their resemblance to a stylized letter "f") precisely placed between the C-bouts and lower corners.
+Typically the top (also known as the belly or table, in the U.K.) -- the soundboard) is made of quarter-sawn Norway spruce, bookmatched at a strongly glued joint down the center, with two soundholes (or "f-holes", from their resemblance to a stylized letter "f") precisely placed between the C-bouts and lower corners.
 The soundholes affect the flex patterns of the top and allow the box to breathe as it vibrates.
 A decorative inlaid set of three narrow wooden strips, usually a light-colored strip surrounded by two dark strips, called purfling, runs around the edge of the top and is said to give some resistance to cracks originating at the edge.
 It is also claimed to allow the top to flex more independently of the rib structure.
 Some violins have two lines of purfling or knot-work type ornaments inlaid in the back.
 Painted-on faux purfling on the top is usually a sign of an inferior violin.
 A slab-sawn bass bar fitted inside the top, running lengthwise under the bass foot of the bridge, gives added mass and rigidity to the top plate.
 Some cheaper mass-produced violins have an integral bass bar carved from the same piece as the top.
 Ideally the top is glued to the ribs and linings with slightly diluted hide glue to allow future removal with minimal damage.

 Back and ribs

-The back and ribs are typically made of maple, most often with a matching striped figure, called "flame."
+The back and ribs are typically made of maple, especially Norway Maple (and variety Bosnian maple) or Sycamore Maple, most often with a matching striped figure, called "flame."
 Backs may be one-piece slab-cut or quarter-sawn or bookmatched two-piece quarter-sawn.
 Backs are also purfled, but in their case the purfling is less structurally important than for the top.
 Some fine old violins have scribed or painted rather than inlaid purfling on the back.
 The small semicircular extension of the back known as the "button" provides extra gluing surface for the crucial neck joint and is neglected when measuring the length of the back.
 Occasionally a half-circle of ebony surrounds the button, either to restore material lost in resetting the neck of an old instrument, or to imitate that effect.

 The ribs, having been bent to shape by heat, have their curved shape somewhat reinforced by lining strips of other wood at the top and bottom edges.
 The linings also provide additional gluing surface for the seams between the plates (top and bottom) and the rib edges.